 Lessons and Lectures

-Most of my work is not yet available in publishable form (this is particularly true of my audio book series, which seems perpetually to be half done) so there aren’t many presentations here yet, but here are a few others:
+Ah, live bridge — I miss it so much.
+(I think we’ll be back playing in the clubs and tournaments by July, but this isn’t an official ACBL pronouncement, just a personal guess.)
+Back in the pre-pandemic days I also gave live lectures.
+Most of that work is not yet available in publishable form (this is particularly true of my audio book series, which seems perpetually to be half done), but here are links to a few handouts I’ve written:

 These lessons were first presented publicly at the Adobe Bridge Center in Tucson, Arizona.